Rankings Links & Information

 Methodology: This site offers an explanation of its rankings on the Methodology: How We Get Our Numbers page.

 This site lists the top 50 best value graduate schools based on the highest return of investment for residential graduate schools.
 Online programs are not considered.
 The following three criteria were required to be met for a school to be considered for this list: “U.S. schools that are nationally or regionally accredited, transparent reports of ROI and tuition data, and at least three residential graduate programs offered.”

 Methodology: The rankings methodology is located in the rankings PDF.

 This report identifies the top public and private research universities in the United States based upon nine quality measures.
 Universities are clustered and ranked according to total and federal research funding, endowment assets, annual giving, National Academy membership, prestigious faculty awards, doctorates awarded, postdoctoral appointees, and SAT scores of entering freshmen.
 Also available are lists of the top 200 public and private universities on each quality measure.
 The site includes other reports and resources on measuring university performance.
 The report and web-based data are updated annually in mid-summer.

 U.S. News and World Report Graduate School Rankings

 Methodology: U.S. News offers an explanation of its rankings here: About the Best Graduate Schools Rankings.
 Included are both general and discipline-specific methodologies (e.g. business, education, engineering, etc.).

-The most recent rankings of graduate programs in several disciplines were released in 2005.
+U.S. News and World Report offers rankings of graduate programs in several disciplines.
 The rankings are presented along with the methodology used to generate them.
 This site also contains links to general information about admittance to graduate school, test information, and articles about schools and programs noted in the survey.